undera/pylgbst/README.md

-# Python library to interact with LEGO Move Hub
+# Python library to interact with Move Hub

+_Move Hub is central robotic controller block of [LEGO Boost](https://www.lego.com/en-us/boost) Set._

-Best way to start is to look into [`demo.py`](demo.py) file, and run it.
+Best way to start with this library is to look into [`demo.py`](demo.py) file, and run it.

 If you have Vernie assembled, you might look into and run scripts from [`vernie`](vernie/) directory.